project8/mantis/Documentation/ServerAPI.rst

 Lockout
 =======

 The server can be locked out to require a key for some types of messages.
-Lockable messages are specified below.

-The lockout system follows the following rules:

-- When a ``lock`` request is made, the UUID key will be returned.
-That key should accompany all lockable requests until the server is unlocked.
-- When needed, the lock key should be provided in the message payload with the form ``lockout-key=[key; string]``.
-- If the lock is enabled, and the key is not provided or is incorrect, then an error will be returned.
-- When a ``unlock`` request is made, the return will indicate whether the lock has been successfully disabled.
-- If a lockout key is provided but the server is unlocked (or the message is not lockable), it will be ignored.
-- In the event that the lock key is lost, the ``unlock`` command can be forced, in which case the server lockout will be disabled without needing the key.
+It obeys the lockout behavior specified by the dripline wire protocol.
+The server keeps a lockout tag that holds the information about who enabled the lock.
+Additionally, there is a ``OP_GET`` request ``is-locked`` that can be used to assess the state of the lock.

 Message Types